iam-arellano/iam-arellano/README.md

-# Hi there 👋 I'm Raymond Arellano
+# Hi there 👋 I'm Raemond

 I have experience in system engineering and I enjoy working with cloud platforms, automation, and DevOps tools.
 I use this GitHub to share my practice projects and document what I learn along the way.